payingattention/Press/README.md

 Intended Features
 -----------------

 It only takes a few minutes of playing with Wordpress to realize that it is extremely feature packed..
-As such replicating all of it's features is a very tall order..
+As such, replicating all of it's features is a very tall order..
 But that's the intent.

 I'm going to start by getting core functionality in place and actually making a usable product.. this means a lot of the